MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 ## Office Apps Admin

-Cloud Policy service for Microsoft 365 lets you enforce policy settings for whether users can send feedback about Microsoft 365 apps for enterprise; this is a separate setting from the Teams feedback policies discussed previously and must be enabled for users of all Mesh features
+You must have a policy set in Office Cloud Policy Service to permit user to access any form of Mesh.
+Also, OCPS lets you enforce policy settings for whether users can send feedback about Microsoft 365 apps for enterprise; this is a separate setting from the Teams feedback policies discussed previously and must be enabled for users of all Mesh features